 Busy urban areas are particularly dangerous at night, but daytime crime is not uncommon.
 Even if you are in a crowded area, do not take this as an indication you are safe.
 Many visitors have reported being robbed in daylight with witnesses surrounding them.
 Be discreet with any valuables, and try to limit carrying too much cash with you – conceal it in a place nobody will find it.
 Walking around at night, either alone or in a group, is strongly discouraged.

-The city of Manzini, Swaziland's largest, located approximately 30 kilometers southeast of Mbabane, is notorious for criminal activity.
-The bus rank in Manzini, which most inter-city transportation must pass through before traveling throughout the country, is routinely cited as being dangerous.
+The bus rank in Manzini, which most inter-city transportation must pass through before traveling across the country, is not safe for visitors.

-Do not stop your vehicle if you encounter rocks or logs in the middle of the road.
-This is a technique used in Swaziland and South Africa for robbers to force vehicles to stop.
-Either drive around the barriers or turn around.
-Do not stop to assess the situation.
+Do not stop your vehicle if you encounter rocks or logs in the middle of the road – this is a common technique used in Swaziland and South Africa for robbers to force vehicles to stop.

 Civil unrest is usually not an issue in Swaziland, although public protests, demonstrations, and strikes are fairly common in response to ongoing labor and politically-related difficulties, as well as the continued ban on political parties and meetings of a political nature.

 When a demonstration is pending, the Royal Swaziland Police Service (RSPS) is usually called out to monitor the protestors.

 Stay away from any demonstrations, as the Swazi Police have used force and teargas.
 Police do not distinguish between innocent bystanders and protesters.

 During summer, torrential rain can cause severe damage to villages and bridges.
 Strong gusts of wind during thunderstorms can rip the roof off buildings.